 Do You Need a Smoker That’s Beginner-Friendly?

-If you want the most straightforward option, consider getting an electric smoker like the Ninja Woodfire Outdoor Grill and Smoker.
+If you want the most straightforward option, consider getting an electric smoker like the Ninja Woodfire Outdoor Grill.
 You can plug it into an outlet, turn it on, and set the temperature with a dial.

 The manual controls on propane and electric smokers typically include an on/off switch and a temperature range.